 Ms. MacDermott confirmed those as the correct categories for the Board to consider.
-She further clarified St. Augustine University has their own site supervisor and mentor, but this is not the case at all schools.
+She further clarified at her university they have their own site supervisor and mentor, but this is not the case at all schools.
 At other universities the supervisor and the mentor could be the same person.
-She confirmed for Ms. Miller that the supervisor is not required to be an occupational therapist, and, in fact, the majority of their supervisors are not occupational therapists because a lot of their students are doing emerging area focused projects.
+She confirmed for Ms. Miller that the supervisor is not required to be an occupational therapist, and, in fact, most of their supervisors are not occupational therapists because a lot of their students are doing emerging area focused projects.